magomimmo/modern-cljs/doc/tutorial-01.md

   :dependencies [[org.clojure/clojure "1.4.0"]])
 ```

-And here is the updated version with added `lein-cljsbuild` plugin,
+And here is the updated version where we added added the
-`:cljsbuild` and `:source-paths` configurations
+`lein-cljsbuild` plugin, the `:cljsbuild` and the `:source-paths`
+configurations

 ```clojure
 (defproject modern-cljs "0.1.0-SNAPSHOT"